-An Optimization Approach to Selecting Optimal Organizational and Complex System Structure
+Optimal Organizational Structure and Complex System Structure: An Optimization based Approach

-We pose the task of selecting the optimal organizational architecture and product architecture as a mathematical programming (optimization) problem involving two main segments.
+We pose the task of selecting the optimal organizational architecture and complex system architecture as a mathematical optimization problem involving two main segments.
 The first segment of an optimization problem involves an objective function equation that is either maximized or minimized, depending on the metric that is being used.
-The second segment involves a set of equations called constraints that reflect rules as in Figure 4 (b).
-A simple example of a mathematical program is the maximization of expected stock investment returns, subject to constraints on availability of funds to invest, where the decision variables are which stocks to buy, and how much to buy of each stock.
+The second segment involves a set of equations called constraints that reflect rules as in Fig. 4(b).
+A simple example of a mathematical program is the maximization of expected stock investment returns, subject to constraints on availability of funds to invest, where the decision variables are, which stocks to buy, and how much to buy of each stock.

-The problem of selecting an optimal complex system architecture and its organizational architecture is more specifically posed as a multi-objective optimization problem that addresses both an index that describes the level of performance for a chosen product architecture and the uncertainty in program manager performance allocated across the selected architecture.
+The problem of selecting an optimal complex system architecture and its organizational architecture is more specifically posed as a multi-objective optimization problem that addresses both an index that describes the level of performance for a chosen product architecture, and, the uncertainty in program manager performance allocated across the selected architecture.
 (In the simple case of the stock problem, the notion is tradeoff between expected portfolio returns and risk).
-The decision variables involve which systems to select in the product architecture and which program manager types to be assigned to systems that need to be developed (we explain types in a subsequent section).
+The decision variables involve which systems to select in the product architecture and which program manager types to be assigned to systems that need to be developed (we explain 'types' in the subsequent section).